DevNiko/aps-content-moderator-plugin/readme.md

 **APS Content Moderator Plugin**

-The plugin allows you to filter blog comments for obscene, revealing, ambiguous or offensive content using the APS Content Moderator API.
+This wordpress plugin allows you to filter blog comments for obscene, revealing, ambiguous or offensive content using the APS Content Moderator API.
 If the User Comment contains any of the above unwanted data, the comment will automatically be set to "not approved".
 If none of the content is found, the comment will be released.
 You can save a lot of time because you don't have to check every comment manually.
 The sensitivity of the filtering can be adjusted.

 **Installation**

 Copy the content into your Wordpress Plugin Directory.
 Activate the Plugin using the WP-Admin Dashboard.

 **Notice**